Skip to main content

 Cost If insurance coverage for either is low, inpatient care is more costly than outpatient care.
 Obviously, the costs of hospitalization present a barrier for many seeking help.

-Interruption of Everyday Life Typically, inpatient treatment requires a long period away from work, family, and daily responsibilities.
+Interruption of Everyday Life Typically, inpatient treatment requires an extended period away from work, family, and daily responsibilities.
 This is highly disruptive to most people, especially those with family responsibilities or job commitments.

 Outpatient Care